tom-f-oconnell/choice/readme_todo.txt

 TODO identify / fix root cause / confirm it is no longer an issue wasn't there a different command i used to kill all python for some reason? subprocesses?

+move explanations of warnings / errors to another section? re-order? kind of breaks up flow, as is.